vprusso/toqito/docs/tutorials.state_exclusion.rst

     \end{pmatrix}

-As an example, we can generate a random collection of quantum states, obtain the corresponding Gram matrix, and compute whether the set of states are antidistinguishable and :math:`(n-1)`-incoherent.
+As an example, we can generate a random collection of :math:`n` quantum states of dimension :math:`d`, obtain the corresponding Gram matrix, and compute whether the set of states are antidistinguishable and :math:`(n-1)`-incoherent.

 .. jupyter-execute::